Reviews You Can Rely On

 Our Verdict

-The G3 Zed 12 is the binding for the avid G3 fan, for the ski technician curious about lightweight gear, and for the uphill athletic skier that wants just the slightest edge in usability and release consistency.
-They're heavier than our top-most scoring bindings, but include a few attributes that may have you justifying that "cost".
+The G3 Zed 12 is the binding for the avid G3 fan, for the ski technician curious about lightweight gear, and for the uphill athletic skier who wants just the slightest edge in usability and release consistency.
+They're heavier than our top-most scoring bindings but include a few attributes that may have you justifying that “cost.”
 The Zed 12 is a significant step forward in the refinement of G3's touring bindings.
-It improves on the Ion family of bindings, with virtually no drawbacks.
+It improves on the popular Ion family of bindings, including the G3 Ion 12, with virtually no drawbacks.
+See how the Zed 12 stacks up against the competition in our review of AT bindings.

 REASONS TO BUY